The default password for a new LRR install is "kamimamita".

 Currently supported out of the box are:

-.json files embedded into your Archives from HDoujin Downloader
+- .json files embedded into your Archives from HDoujin Downloader ...and more!

 See the Adding Metadata section for more information.

 You can add archives to the application by either copying them to the content folder, or using the built-in uploader tool.
 They'll be automatically indexed and added to the database.
-Plugins will also be ran automatically to try and fetch metadata for them, if you enabled Auto-Tagging previously.
+Plugins will also be ran automatically to try and fetch metadata for them, if you toggled them in Plugin Configuration previously.